argonne-lcf/ALCF_Hands_on_HPC_Workshop/couplingSimulationML/NekRS-ML/README.md

   - Training data is stored in-memory within the Orchestrator for the duration of the job, avoiding any I/O bottleneck and disk storage issues
   - Simulation and training are fully decoupled -- do not block each other and run on separate resources (CPU and/or GPU)
 - Online inference
-  - During online inference, the simulation uses an ML model to replace expensive or inacurate components
+  - During online inference, the simulation uses an ML model to replace expensive or inaccurate computations
   - There are two components: the simulation and the SmartSim Orchestrator
   - Simulation sends model inputs for inference to database, evaluates any model and any pre- and post-processing computations within database, retreives the predictions, and keeps going with rest of computations
   - Compatible TensorFlow, TensorFlow Lite, Torch, and ONNXRuntime backends for model evaluations